SuyashLakhotia/NTUOSS-AngularJSWorkshop/README.md

 </p>
 ```

-We define the filter in `Task4.js` by creating its factory function and registering it to the module using `.filter()`.
+We define the filter in `Task4.js` by creating its factory function and registering it to the module using `module.filter()`.
 It can then be applied to any Angular expression that returns a string like `{{ person.name }}`.

 ## Task ∞ - Going Forward